 There is nothing like a serious accident to make you take stock of things, to make you realize just what is important and what is not.
 I was not the only person shaken by her accident.
 The wedding that she and her fiancé had planned for 2016 was moved up to as soon as humanly possible.
 Just as I cannot imagine what life would be like without my daughter, neither could her fiancé.
 So we are preparing for a wedding this month instead of a year from now, and I could not be happier.

 Facing Your Own Mortality and Health

 My husband has dealt with his fair share of health issues this year as well.
-A surgery earlier this year to deal with a problem he’s been having for several years did not correct the issue.
+Surgery earlier this year to deal with a problem he’s been having for several years did not correct the issue.
 After several more appointments with a variety of specialists, it was determined that he had a hernia that was causing the issues he was dealing with.
 So his surgery, just four days after my daughter’s accident, took place finally.

 There were complications.
-A one hour surgery took three hours, and we spent the better part of the day in the hospital for a seemingly uncomplicated surgery.
+A one-hour surgery took three hours, and we spent the better part of the day in the hospital for a seemingly uncomplicated surgery.
 An additional hernia was found, attached to and growing on, his bladder as the first hernia was repaired.

 After the surgery, he was in extreme amounts of pain, and we went back to the emergency room two days later.
 He was unable to walk on his own without the aid of a walker.
 According to the surgeons, he should have been able to get up and walk on his own – without any help and minimal pain – within 24 hours after the surgery.
 That just wasn’t happening.
 A week following surgery; however, his pain has subsided substantially, the incision is looking well, although he still tires easily and is having problems sleeping.
-Thankfully though the issues that the hernia was causing is now corrected.
+Thankfully though the issues that the hernia was causing are now corrected.